Amourspirit/live-libreoffice-python/examples/calc/odev_add_range_data/README.md

 ### Compile as Macro

 The following command will compile script into `odev_add_range.py` and place it in the `macro` folder.
+After script is compiled it is available as LibreOffice Macros.

 ```sh
 make macro